-Operation The Proposed Action would have no impact on geology or topography, and a direct, long-term, negligible adverse impact on soil quality.
+Environmental Resource Topic Proposed Action No Action Operation The Proposed Action would have no impact on geology or topography, and a direct, long-term, negligible adverse impact on soil quality.
 No impact Hydrology and Wat ter Quality Construction The Proposed Action would have a direct, short-term, negligible adverse impact on groundwater quality and a direct, short-term, negligible adverse impact on stormwater quality.
 No impact Operation The Proposed Action would have no impact on groundwater quality and a direct, long-term, negligible adverse impact on stormwater quality.
-No impact Coastal Zone Mana gement Construction and Operation The Proposed Action would have no impact on Florida's coastal zone resources.
-No impact Noise and Vibration ı Construction The Proposed Action would have a direct, short-term, less-than-significant adverse impact on noise-sensitive receptors at the MRVAMC and a negligible impact on the surrounding community.
+No impact Coastal Zone Mana gement Construction and Operation The Proposed Action would have no impact on Florida's coastal zone resources and would be consistent with the Coastal Zone Management Act.
+No impact Noise and Vibration 1 Construction The Proposed Action would have a direct, short-term, less-than-significant adverse impact on noise-sensitive receptors at the MRVAMC and a negligible impact on the surrounding community.
 The Proposed Action would have a direct, short-term, negligible adverse impact on vibration-sensitive receptors at the MRVAMC and no impact to the surrounding community.
 No impact Operation The Proposed Action would have a direct, long-term, negligible adverse impact on noise-sensitive receptors at the MRVAMC and no impact on the surrounding community, and no impact on vibration-sensitive receptors at the MRVAMC or in the surrounding community.
-No impact Solid Waste and Ha zardous Materials Construction The Proposed Action would have a direct, long term, less-than-significant beneficial impact on RBMs, and a direct, short-term, less-than-significant adverse impact by increasing the volume of waste disposed of at an off-site landfill.
+No impact Solid Waste and Hazardous Materials Construction The Proposed Action would have a direct, long term, less-than-significant beneficial impact on regulated building materials, and a direct, short-term, less-than-significant adverse impact by increasing the volume of waste disposed of at an off-site landfill.
 No impact Operation The Proposed Action would have a direct, long-term, negligible adverse impact on solid waste and hazardous materials.
-No impact Traffic and Parking Traffic and Parking Construction The Proposed Action would have no impact on regional transportation, and a direct, short-term, minor adverse impact on MRVAMC traffic and parking.
 No impact